greenmug-md/NewsPressPlay/README.md

 <img src="https://user-images.githubusercontent.com/34758872/130397266-2927c8b5-3902-4c79-8cba-b99af0212f2b.png" width="200">

-## Favourite Video
+## Favourite Video and Bookmark Video

-User can view Favourite Video
+User can  Favourite Video by clicking on Pink Favourite Icon  and can Bookamrk using the Bookmark icon on the far top left corner.
+Once favourited or Bookmarked, It goes to the Watch Later Section.

 <img src="https://user-images.githubusercontent.com/34758872/130397281-e7ebebc8-1268-4a15-9880-078c07134d48.png" width="200">

-## Bookmark Video

-User can view Bookmarkk Video

 <img src="https://user-images.githubusercontent.com/34758872/130397281-e7ebebc8-1268-4a15-9880-078c07134d48.png" width="300">

 # Api.

-    Videos are uploaded to EdgeNet Api, and the content_id is saved in
+    Videos are uploaded to EdgeNet Api, and the content_id is saved for the respective video in Firebase firestore.

     1. Configure A Service – Video Enablement, Once Service Configured, we receive the API_KEY and Partner_ID.
 The encrypted values are present in import com.greenmug.newspressplay.utilities.Constants file.